alexkasko/springjdbc-typed-queries/README.md

  * execute update and check that exactly one row was updated - `useCheckSingleRowUpdates` flag
  * execute inserts in batch mode (consuming paramters iterator) - `useBatchInserts` flag
  * substitute placeholders (not query parameters) in SQL string before execution - `useTemplateStringSubstitution` flag
- * generate additional interfaces for returning column sets to use with `RowMapper` implementation = `generateInterfacesForColumns`
+ * generate additional interfaces for returning column sets to use with `RowMapper` implementation - `generateInterfacesForColumns` flag

 See additional information about these extensions below.